Connecticut Layoffs — May 2014

 | Electric Boat | Groton | 10 | Layoff |

-Leading the list was Citizens Bank, N.A at its Bridgeport facility, reporting 125 affected workers.
+The largest notice was filed by Citizens Bank, N.A at its Bridgeport facility, reporting 125 affected workers.
 Electric Boat followed with 10 workers.

 Trend & Outlook

-The filings reflect a mixed picture for Connecticut's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Connecticut's labor market, with activity diverging between monthly and annual comparisons.
 The Finance & Insurance sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Connecticut.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Connecticut WARN notices, browse layoffs by state, or download the full dataset.